datarefuge/workflow/harvesting-toolkit/README.md

 This package includes a general purpose toolkit for archiving open data.
 We have [quick snippets and code examples](https://github.com/datarefugephilly/workflow/blob/master/harvesting-toolkit/REFERENCE.md) as well as [helpful tools](https://github.com/datarefugephilly/workflow/blob/master/harvesting-toolkit/REFERENCE.md) for quick reference.

 ## What do Harvesters do?
-Harvesters take the "uncrawlable" data and try to figure out how to actully capture it based on the recommendations of the Researchers.
+Harvesters take the "uncrawlable" data and try to figure out how to actually capture it based on the recommendations of the Researchers.
 This is a complex task which can require substantial technical expertise, and which requires different techniques for different tasks.

 ## Important notes